neydex/Wave-Cheats/readme.md

 **Info**

-Alle free Clients die ich kenne gibt es hier zum download.
+All free clients that I know are here for download.

-.zip Dateien als Ordner in .minecraft/versions ziehen (falls Client nicht geht -noverify zu jvm args hinzufügen)
+.zip files as folder in .minecraft/versions. (if Client doesnt work add -noverify to jvm args)

-.jar Dateien als mods in .minecraft/mods (Fabric oder Forge, nur Doomsday ist ein Inject client)
+.jar files are mods, go to .minecraft/mods (Fabric or Forge, Doomsday is the only inject client)

-exe/.msi sind Installer.
-Einfach nur ausführen
+exe/.msi are installers.
+Just run it.

-**Beste Clients:**
+**Best Clients:** (my opinion)

 Ghost 1.8: Raven S1